ENGLISH

 A lifelong learner and educator, Alex teaches jazz bass, ensemble playing, and technopedagogy at l’École de musique Vincent-d’Indy, where he also serves as a technopedagogical counselor.
 He regularly explores modular synths and samplers in solo projects, creating textured sonic landscapes that connect to his improvisational roots.

 Alex holds a Master’s in Jazz Composition and Performance from the Université de Montréal and a DESS in Film Scoring from UQAM.
-He also completed residencies at the Banff Centre and studied with Rémi Bolduc, Jean-Michel Pilc, Rich Brown, and Michel Donato.
+He also completed residencies at the Banff Centre and studied privately with Rémi Bolduc, Jean-Michel Pilc, Rich Brown, and Michel Donato.
 His career has been supported by grants from the Canada Council for the Arts, CALQ, and FACTOR, and he was awarded Jazz Album of the Year at the 2017 GAMIQ Awards.